endre-synnes/cinema-workshop/README.md

 Now we will make use of an H2 database (in-memory-database).
 We will create an entity class to represent a table in our database.
 We will also make use of the `@Repository` annotation in a class we will use to communicate with our database.

+#### Ex 6
+Create our first unit test - branch `ex-6`

+We will use the test class already generated in in the test folder.
+Here we will create a test method testing if we can create a movie.

+#### Ex 7
+Populate database with test data - branch `ex-7`

+We will now create a configuration class in the test folder that will populate our database with some test data.